cloudsimplus/cloudsimplus-whitepaper/README.md

 ## Exclusive Features

-CloudSim Plus is a full-featured simulation framework that has introduced long-waited and exclusive features.
+CloudSim Plus is a full-featured simulation framework that has introduced long-waited and exclusive features that are discussed below.

 1. It is far easier to use.
 A complete and easy-to-understand simulation scenario can be built in some few lines.
 Check the [Examples Section](#a-minimal-and-complete-simulation-example).
 2. [Vertical VM Scaling](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/VerticalVmScalingExample.java)